 Let’s say you want to create a web or a mobile app.
 You spend a few weeks working on your project and, after a while, everything starts falling into place and looking really well-put together.
 Soon, you’re ready to show your work to the world.

-Remember: there is a bit more to design than just choosing the right colors and playing with different fonts.
+Remember: there is a bit more to a design than just choosing the right colors and playing with different fonts.
 A project can’t just be “easy on the eyes” and “looking pretty”—believe it or not, this is not enough to keep your visitors where you want them.

 Your website or app design should reflect your business idea and concept.
 It should be able to engage your potential clients/consumers and actually make them want to stick around.
 In fact, it should function so perfectly that they’ll think there’s no better app or website for them to use.